claesgill/azure_ml_workshop/README.md

 Feel free to explore Azure ML Studio.

-> :information_source: If you are prompted to sign in on the way in this workshop, use your Microsoft account associated with your Azure subscription to sign back in.
+> :information_source: If you are prompted to sign in again in this workshop it just means that your token has expired and you just need to use your Microsoft account associated with your Azure subscription to sign back in.

 ## Compute instance
-**TODO: Explenation here**
+> :information_source: Compute instances is a managed cloud-based workstation used by data scientists.

 ![other_image](images/overview.png)